-(1) We capitalize interest costs incurred on funds used to construct property, plant and equipment while the asset is in its construction phase.
+- (1) We capitalize interest costs incurred on funds used to construct property, plant and equipment while the asset is in its construction phase.
 Capitalized interest amounts become part of the historical cost of an asset and are charged to earnings (as a component of depreciation expense) on a straight-line basis over the estimated useful life of the asset once the asset enters its intended service.
 When capitalized interest is recorded, it reduces interest expense from what it would be otherwise.
-Capitalized interest amounts fluctuate based on the timing of when projects are placed into service, our capital investment levels and the interest rates charged on borrowings.

-(2) Primarily reflects facility commitment fees charged in connection with our revolving credit facilities and amortization of debt issuance costs.
+Capitalized interest amounts fluctuate based on the timing of when projects are placed into service, our capital investment levels and the interest rates charged on borrowings. - (2) Primarily reflects facility commitment fees charged in connection with our revolving credit facilities and amortization of debt issuance costs.

-Interest charged on debt principal outstanding, which is a key driver of interest expense, decreased \$4 million quarter-to-quarter primarily due to the effects of lower overall interest rates during the first quarter of 2022.
-Our weighted-average debt principal balance for the first quarters of 2022 and 2021 was \$30.0 billion.
+Interest charged on debt principal outstanding, which is a key driver of interest expense, decreased \$3 million quarter-to-quarter primarily due to the effects of lower overall interest rates during the second quarter of 2022.
+Our weighted-average debt principal balance for the second quarter of 2022 was \$29.4 billion compared to \$28.9 billion for the second quarter of 2021.